-Although no assurances can be provided, the pilot plant is now projected to be built starting in November 2013.
-The BFS process is currently ongoing and will continue through the fiscal year ending June 30, 2014.
-Infill drilling has been budgeted and will tentatively commence in January-February 2014, if it is a necessary part of the BFS.
+Although no assurances can be provided, the pilot plant is now projected to be built starting in early 2015.
+The BFS process is currently ongoing and will continue through to the end of December 31, 2015.
+The detailed engineering study will commence early in 2015.
+Metallurgical testing is ongoing and will continue through the end of the fiscal year ending June 30, 2015.